Truss will take action on energy bills this week – Daily Business

 ‘Within one week, I will make sure there is an announcement on how we are going to deal with the issue of energy bills and long term supply to put this country on the right footing for winter.

 “I want to reassure people I will act within one week.
-What I cannot do is say what that announcement will be.
+What I cannot do is say that that announcement will be.
 It will take a week to sort out the precise plan.”

 She declined to say if she would freeze energy bills.